intika/Librefox/README.md

 "BENCH DIFF" : Impact on the performances of firefox can be a gain or loss of performance +100/5000 stand for 2% gained performance and -1500/5000 stand for -30% performance loss

-Performance tests : can be done here https://intika.github.io/octane/ bench need to be launched with other applications closed and with no other activity but the bunchmark, also the bunch need to be lunched at least 3 times (then make an average)

 "PREF" : Preference/Settings name

 "lockPref" : Locked preference can not be changed on firefox, nor by extensions, can only be changed here